GhostWriters/DockSTARTer/docs/basics/faq.md

 ## Support
 Refer to our [Support Page](https://dockstarter.com/basics/support/) for our Support Channels and Tutorials we have found users have made with DockSTARTer!

-## Ouroboros And Portainer Enabled By Default
+## Ouroboros Enabled By Default

-These tools are extremely useful for people getting used to running docker.
-Their official documentation should explain why but you can disable either or both of them if you want.
+This tool is extremely useful for people getting used to running docker.
+It's official documentation should explain why but you can disable it if you want.

 > [Ouroboros](https://hub.docker.com/r/pyouroboros/ouroboros/) will monitor (all or specified) running docker containers and update them to the (latest or tagged) available image in the remote registry.
->
-> [Portainer](https://hub.docker.com/r/portainer/portainer/) allows you to manage your Docker stacks, containers, images, volumes, networks and more!
-It is compatible with the standalone Docker engine and with Docker Swarm.

-In short, Ouroboros keeps your Containers up to date and Portainer gives you a WebGUI for starting and stopping Containers.
-Have a look, at `www.appropriateaddress.com:9000` .
+In short, Ouroboros keeps your Containers up to date.

 DockSTARTer previously enabled Watchtower by default before Ouroboros.
 The two do almost the same thing, but Ouroboros has more options.